aspirus-in/openbox-menu-generator/README.md

 `!flatpaks`

-This is a template, it will get replaced by Meny items for all the Flatpak applications (From `flatpak list -app` command).
+This is a template, it will get replaced by Menu items for all the Flatpak applications (From `flatpak list -app` command).
 Using this without flatpak installed will result in a broken menu.xml file.